ietf/id-guidelines/README.md

 documents first page, and the filename submitted must be of the form "name-version.txt".

+Convention dictates that an individual submission seeking adoption by a working group will include the working group's acronym just after the second component.
+For example, a person or group identified as "foo" seeking to get a document about "specific-subject" adopted by the "bar" working group might chose the name "draft-foo-bar-specific-subject", and submit the file "draft-foo-bar-specific-subject-00.xml".
+If the document is later adopted by the working group, the authors will usually create a new I-D named "draft-ietf-bar-specific-subject" and submit it as "draft-ietf-bar-specific-subject-00.xml".
+Note that the version number of this new I-D will always be "00".

 ## The Submission Process

 Internet-Draft submissions are made using the IETF Datatracker's [DATATRACKER] submission tool [IDST].
 The submission should be provided as XML source.
 XML2RFC Version 3 XML source [RFC 7991] is preferred, but Version 2 source
 [RFC 7749] will be accepted.
 If XML source is not available, a plain-text submission will be accepted.

 Currently, the submission tool will accept both an XML and plain-text submission, as well as PDF and PostScript versions of the document.
 In such